-The Mazda CX-30’s styling is controlled by a new design concept: 'Charge and Release'.
+The Mazda CX-30’s styling is controlled by the design concept: 'Charge and Release'.
 This language was derived from the brushwork used in Japanese calligraphy and developed to integrate the three key factors of the evolved Kodo design theme: Yohaku, the beauty of empty space; Sori, curves with poise and balance; and Utsuroi, the play of light and shade.

 Developed to create an entirely new design for a compact crossover SUV, the Mazda CX-30 was inspired by the ‘Sleek and Bold’ design concept, whereby the exterior styling exudes supple, flowing elegance and the toughness of an SUV.
 Beneath a sleek upper body with the streamlined silhouette of a coupe, black cladding to the lower body creates an impression of stability, ruggedness and power appropriate to an SUV.

 The Mazda CX-30 is available in nine body colours - Arctic White Solid, Polymetal Grey Metallic, Snowflake White Pearlescent, Jet Black Mica, Deep Crystal Blue Mica, Sonic Silver Metallic, Machine Grey Metallic and Mazda’s signature Soul Red Crystal Metallic.
 New for the 2022 model year, Platinum Quartz is introduced across the CX-30 range.